Lease + Revenue Accounting Infrastructure

 Fair Value Measurement

-Level 1/2/3 hierarchy, principal market, valuation techniques, highest and best use, NAV practical expedient, disclosure requirements
+Level 1/2/3 hierarchy, principal market, valuation techniques, highest and best use, NAV practical expedient

 Planned